umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-06-23-ReleaseNotes.md

 ## Key Takeaways
 - **Runtime setting for .NET version** - We have made it possible for you to change the .NET runtime for Umbraco 9 and Umbraco 10 cloud projects.
 You can change the runtime on a per-environment basis.
 - **New version of “Edit team” page** - The project subpage “Edit team” has received a noticeable facelift and reflects the future design of the Umbraco Cloud Portal.
-- **Various improvements** - A whole bunch of improvements and bug fixes have been added to Umbraco Cloud recently.
+- **Several improvements** - A whole bunch of improvements and bug fixes have been added to Umbraco Cloud recently.
 Here you will find a list of the most noticeable tweaks and improvements

 ## [Runtime setting for .NET version]([https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/Manage-CDN-Caching/](https://our.umbraco.com/documentation/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/#step-1-enable-net-6))
 For Umbraco 9 projects and Umbraco 10 you can on the project subpage “Advanced” toggle the runtime settings between .NET 5 til .NET 6 on a per environment basis.